 The Effect of Age

 As people get older, they tend to have a lower percentage of body water.
 For example, a baby has about 75 percent body water, which drops to about 65 percent by 1 year of age.
-While adult women have about 55 percent body water, elderly people typically have only about 50 percent body water.
+While adult women have about 55 percent body water, older adults typically have only about 50 percent body water.
 This is partially because as people age, they lose muscle mass.
 Every 10 years after age 30, adults lose from 3 to 8 percent of their muscle, according to a study published in Current Opinions in Clinical Nutrition and Metabolic Care in 2012.
 Getting regular exercise -- especially strength training -- and eating about 25 to 30 grams of protein per meal can help limit muscle loss and reductions in body water as you age.

 The Effects of Body Composition